-To configure your running containers to upgrade themselves automatically, set the following two environment variables to true:
+To configure your running containers to upgrade themselves automatically, set the following environment variables to true:

 Controls auto update of Crane itself on Docker, default: true.

 Controls auto update of Crane itself on Kubernetes, default: false.